PLATINUM2023

 The Revenant Journey

 The Revenant Journey was created by a large community of warriors (veterans and first responders) as a place for others to come and heal from their traumatic injuries while learning new skills to bring back to their lives and families for long-term healing success.
-This free 5-day program allows warriors to come together to discover what burdens them, safely face them, and give them the tools to begin working at overcoming them.
+This free 5-day program allows heroes to come together to discover what burdens them, safely face them, and give them the tools to begin working at overcoming them.
 This holistic approach using evidence-based methods tend to the whole warrior; mind, body, and soul.

 Frontline Therapy Network is a referral network of licensed mental health professionals treating warriors.
 Each therapist is vetted by the clinical staff and is well-qualified to work with our Warriors.
 This structured support is designed to help individuals process trauma and establish healthy habits as part of their healing journey.